Sambuxc/Sambuxc/README.md

 :bowtie: :computer:

-- 🔭  2 years of experience - Shopify theme customisation
+🔭  7 years of experience Frontend development experience utilising Shopify & Wordpress theme customisations and building reactive Javascript web apps
-- 🌱  I’m learning to be a better writer and communicator
-- 👯  I’m looking to collaborate on projects that are fun and creative
-- 💬  Ask me about how to improve your website User Interface and User Experience
--  ⚡  Fun fact: I skateboard and ride aggressive rollerblades
+🌱  I’m learning to be a better writer and communicator 👯  I’m looking to collaborate on projects that are creative, dynamic and agile 💬  As a Mentor, ask me how to get started learning Javascript or how to take your skills to the next level 📈 🛹  Fun fact: I skateboard and ride inline rollerskates

 #### How did I get into Web Dev?